Leicestershire is in the East Midlands; a

 growing counties of the U.K. Nevertheless there are apples which prefer this climate to that of the traditional apple-growing counties of England.

 About twenty apples have their origins in or near Leicestershire.
-The special qualities of these are listed below.
+There are fourteen heritage varieties.
+The special qualities of most of these are listed below.

 A very late cooker and dessert